emgram769/lighthouse/README.md

 ---
 The `-c` command line flag will allow you to set a custom location for the configurations file.
 An example would be `lighthouse -c ~/lighthouserc2`.

+If passing additional arguments to the cmd handler (see 'Passing arguments to cmd' above), all options to lighthouse should come before the `--`.
+For example `lighthouse -c ~/lighthouserc2 -- some arguments for cmd handler`

 Configuration file
 ---